Tarantula (Marvel Comics): Anton Miguel Rodriguez

 Antonio "Anton" Miguel Rodriguez is the first character to use the Tarantula codename.

 He was a revolutionary terrorist in the small fictional South American republic of Delvadia, and was expelled from his small organization after murdering a guard for no reason during a robbery.
 Anton then went over to the side of the repressive fascist-dictatorship government, where the Tarantula identity was created for him to serve as a government operative and his country's counterpart of a patriotic symbol.
 After alienating his masters, Anton embarks on a criminal career in the United States.
-He hijacks a Hudson River dayliner to rob the passengers and hold them for ransom; his plan, however, is disrupted by Spider-Man and the Punisher.
-Anton escapes prison with the original Jackal's help who sought revenge on Spider-Man; however, is again defeated by Spider-Man.
-Anton is then hired by Lightmaster to assist Kraven the Hunter in committing various kidnappings and murders, but is again thwarted by Spider-Man.
-Anton then joins forces with Senor Suerte to steal the "Madbombs" and use for extortion, but this time is defeated by Captain America.

 Anton is hired by the Brand Corporation to silence an informer, but is again thwarted by Spider-Man.
 The Brand Corporation then orders him to kill Spider-Man.
 In an attempt to bestow him with spider-powers, Anton is injected with a mutagenic serum and placed in an electrolyte bath.
-The Will o' The Wisp disrupts the mutagenic process, causing him to start transforming into a gigantic, monstrous, spider-like being.
-He falls into Jamaica Bay, but survives the plunge and continues to mutate, and then battles Spider-Man atop a tall New York City building.
-Horrified and disgusted with what he has turned into, he leaps off the building, begging for the police officers gathered below to kill him.
+The Will o' the Wisp disrupts the mutagenic process, causing him to transform into a monstrous spider creature.
+Horrified and disgusted with what he has turned into, Anton leaps off the building, begging for the police officers gathered below to kill him.
 Hit by a hail of gunfire, Anton strikes the street below and dies.

-During the Dead No More: The Clone Conspiracy storyline, a clone of the character is among the clones that were created thanks to the new Jackal's New U Technologies.
-He was involved in a fight with the other cloned supervillains until it was broken up by a clone of the Prowler.
+During the Dead No More: The Clone Conspiracy storyline, Anton is among those supervillains "reanimated" in cloned bodies (with their souls intact) thanks to Jackal's New U Technologies.

 In a prelude to the "Hunted" storyline, Anton is among the animal-themed characters captured by the Taskmaster and the Black Ant on Kraven the Hunter's behalf.
 He is among those whom Arcade publicly reveals as the Savage Six.